tidev/organization-docs/CODE_OF_CONDUCT.md

-# Titanium Community Discord Code of Conduct
+# Titanium Community Code of Conduct

 The Titanium community, lead by the board of directors at TiDev, Inc, is dedicated to providing a safe, inclusive, welcoming and harassment-free space and experience for all community participants to learn and grow together.